 Installing your new kitchen usually takes an average of 5 hours, this includes tear out and trash disposal.
 A company representative will set up a date for your install in advance, when your kitchen has been fabricated.
 It is recommended that you clear the top of your old countertops, and cover things inside your countertops with towels, as it can be a bit dusty at times.
 After installation, all that’s left is to enjoy your new masterpiece!

 After all is said and done, a new kitchen can take anywhere from two to two and a half weeks, from the date of confirmation of your estimate.
+After years of experience we’ve optimized our own installation process to under a week, you can learn more about it here.
 If you ask me it is totally worth the wait, let us not forget the beauty that natural stone can bring to your home for the years to come.